 - creating Z/Yen’s Long Finance, Global Financial Centres Index, London Accord, Global Intellectual Property Index, Farsight Award and other initiatives;

-- developing a £100 million business within the UK Ministry of Defence operating as a senior civil servant (military 2-star equivalent) commercialising defence technology;
+- developing a £100 million business within the UK Ministry of Defence operating as a senior civil servant (grade 3, military 2-star equivalent) commercialising defence technology;

 - growing an accountancy consultancy, BDO Consulting, profitably to 100 people with global privatisation, finance, technology, government, services, and NGO clients;

 - conceiving and producing the first complete digital map of the world in 1983, Mundocart, the as well as the $20 million Geodat consortium cartography project (a 1980’s Google Earth);

 - investment successes, e.g. charitable foundations, building Sirius Minerals plc to £450M+ valuation, floating US$160M medical imagery firm, several large UK privatisations.

 A qualified accountant, securities professional, computer specialist and management consultant, Michael’s speciality is enhancing the performance of profit-making, charitable and government organisations and investments in conditions of high uncertainty.
 Michael has worked in the public sector on privatisations and strategy; in the private sector in a variety of industries (banking, insurance, manufacturing, media, retail, utilities, television, distribution) on problems ranging from strategy through information systems, quality, human resources, environmental systems and R&D; and in the voluntary sector on a number of assignments to improve performance.
 For example, Michael has led studies of global investment banks’ operations & IT strategy, worked as Chief Technology Officer for a cancer detection technology firm, built a global website to aid young people’s understanding of financial markets through an innovative game, and helped the UK Cabinet Office Strategy Unit develop sustainable UK fishing policies.